RickyNJ/Techische_Case/README.md

 1. Insert user id and mac address into the input fields.
 2. Click the submit button.
 3. The response will appear in the bottom right field.
+4. More detailed logs will appear in the console.

 ![screenshot of application](recourses/screenshot.png)